mojaloop/mini-loop/README.md

 ## Prerequisites
-- a running x86_64 ubuntu or redhat 8 environment. ubuntu release 16,18 or 2  or redhat 8
+- a running x86_64 ubuntu 20 or 22 environment.
 - root user or sudo access
 - non-root user (with bash shell)
 - git installed